top of page

 The problem can't be the phones, because the problem appears to be overwhelmingly in English speaking countries:

 What could be going on here?
-It can't be phones or social media per se either, since social media usage has been almost identically ubiquitous to phone usage.
+It can't be phones, or social media per se either, since social media usage has been almost identically ubiquitous to phone usage.

 What sets these countries apart?
 Perhaps it's economic factors?
 A housing affordability/cost of living crisis that hit youth disproportionately?

 This thesis doesn't hold up because many other regions such as East Asia and Western Europe were hit by similar or worse problems.
-And the decline in mental health started in 2012 when housing and prices were actually doing really well in Anglo countries, and is concentrated among the more affluent.
+And the decline in mental health started in 2012 when housing and prices were actually doing really well in Anglo countries, and that decline is concentrated among the more affluent.
 Also, even within a country like Canada, the problem is not nearly as serious in Quebec, which had a similar economic trajectory to the rest of the country.
 This really does seem to be a peculiarly Anglo thing.

 Also, any such countrywide causes would be expected to hit all youth, and this crisis is actually not at all among all youth.
 Looking at which youth are affected might point us towards the real cause of our crisis.